-On October 13, the 2017 Gruber Cosmology Prize will be presented to
+On August 20, the 2018 Gruber Cosmology Prize was presented to

-In celebration of the 2017 prize, The Gruber Foundation and the Yale Departments of Astronomy and Physics will host a one-day conference on Friday, October 13, at Yale, from 10:00 am to 5:15 pm.
-The presentation of the 2017 Cosmology Prize will happen at 4:00 pm, and will be immediately followed by Dr. Faber’s lecture “Our Universe: Past and Future.”
+In celebration of the 2018 prize, The Gruber Foundation and the Yale Departments of Astronomy and Physics will host a one-day conference on Friday, September 21 at Yale, from 10:00 am to 5:10 pm.
+The conference will take place at Luce Hall Auditorium, 34 Hillhouse Avenue, New Haven, CT.

 Registration is free, but required for attendance.
 You must have an institutional affiliation to register.
 Registration is capped at 150 due to the size of the conference room.

 We look forward to seeing you in New Haven!

 - Find Luce Hall on the Yale Campus Map